 What Does Ukraine Mean for the Future of Democracy?

-In the latest in the Talking Policy series on Ukraine, Susan Hyde, a Professor of political science at UC Berkeley and IGCC researcher on the Future of Democracy initiative, talks about the relationship between the war in Ukraine and the global war for supremacy between democracy and autocracy.
+In the latest in the Talking Policy series on Ukraine, host Lindsay Morgan talks with Susan Hyde, a Professor of political science at UC Berkeley and IGCC researcher on the Future of Democracy initiative, about the relationship between the war in Ukraine and the global war for supremacy between democracy and autocracy.
 This interview was recorded on April 14, 2022.

 In a speech in Warsaw on Russia’s invasion of Ukraine, President Biden framed it as a battle between democracies and autocracies.
 He’s certainly not alone in characterizing what’s happening in Ukraine in those terms.
 Is the Ukraine war really about a battle between democracy and autocracy?
 And when people use this language, what exactly do they mean?

 That’s a really good place to start and a pretty insightful question.
 When this language is used by elites on the global stage, it’s often misinterpreted.
 What people often go to is: the U.S. often allies with authoritarian regimes, so obviously we can’t be sincere in talking about democracy as part of our foreign policy objectives.
 I think we will probably be unpacking what this war is really about for a long time and I don’t know what it’s really about in a deep sense.
 But it is definitely a battle between a democracy and an authoritarian regime that invaded them for no real reason.
 And that’s something that carries a lot with it.
 We haven’t seen too many cases historically, or recently, of unprovoked attacks on democracies.

 But another way to consider this question is to ask: when Biden talks about this as a battle between democracy and autocracy, what does he really mean?
 One of the ways I like to think about it, without getting into the psyche of Joe Biden, is that:

 It means something to have values and ideals as a basis for your foreign policy.